-Chimney heights and / or separations may need to be increased in particular cases where wind exposure, surrounding tall buildings, high trees or high ground could have adverse effects on flue draught diameter be used to line the chimney, the liner must be approved for use with Multi Fuel burning.
+Chimney heights and / or separations may need to be increased in particular cases where wind exposure, surrounding tall buildings, high trees or high ground could have adverse effects on flue draught

+It is highly recommended that an approved and certified flexible flue liner that complies with Current National laws, Building Regulations and any Rules in Force of the correct internal diameter be used to line the chimney, the liner must be approved for use with Multi Fuel burning.
 Flue liner installation must comply with Current National laws, Building Regulations, and any Rules in force, also refer to the flue liner manufacturer's instructions.
 The flue liner must be replaced when an appliance is replaced, unless proven to be recently installed and in good condition.